 My guess: Not forever.
 G Suite will have a shelf life.
 Everything does.
 Of course, it will continue to grow and improve-but will that be enough for you and your kids?
 More importantly, will it become more interesting for you and for your students and will it help kids learn differently?
 Will G Suite still be a catalyst for innovative practice in a year?
 Two years?
 Five years?
 How long before G Suite becomes the next interactive whiteboard?
 It's available, it's useful, but...

 We can imagine that there will be new certifications to achieve, and modifications to existing tools that make them better.
 There might even be additional new tools like Classroom that streamline classroom practice but don't particularly move the innovation needle.
-You may even still go to one of those weekend Google conferences but then again, one can only learn so much about Google Forms.
+In the end, how will you grow beyond a functional dependency on tools to engage in innovative practice?

 Maybe I'm completely wrong.
 When Google announces a new tool, like being able to insert a video into a Doc from Drive, Twitter lights up with excitement.
 That answers a problem and streamlines workflow, but it's not necessarily innovative.